Summary Plan Description

 - Participant must be a regular full-time employee AND

-- Participant must have completed one full year of service prior to the beginning of the term AND
+- Participant must have completed one year of full-time, benefits-eligible service prior to the beginning of the term AND

 - Employee must be on the payroll at the beginning and completion of course(s).